2 – Nautical charts

 But there are of course other projections in use by yachtspersons.
 An important one is the stereographic projection, which is constructed by projecting the globe on a flat plane instead of a cylinder.
 On this chart parallels appear as slightly curved and also the meridians converge at high latitudes.
 So, strictly speaking, a straight course will not appear as a straight line in the chart, but the parallels remain perpendicular to the meridians.
 Most often, distortions are scarcely noticed when this projection is used to chart a small area.
 Like the Mercator projection, the vertical scale represents a meridian and should be used for measuring distances.

-Furthermore there is the gnomeric projection on which the meridians are again converging.
+Furthermore there is the gnomonic projection on which the meridians are again converging.
 But most importantly, the parallels are arcs of a circle while great circles appear as straight lines.
 On a sphere the shortest route between A and B is not a straight line but an arc (part of a great circle).
 Though this is also true when you – for example – cross a little bay, we use for simplification a loxodrome (a handy straight line on your Mercator chart which does not reflect your shortest route).
-On a gnomeric chart this same loxodrome is an arc, while your shortest route (a great circle) ends up as a straight line.
-Hence, the gnomeric projection is particularly useful when sailing great circles – offshore and ocean distances – see celestial navigation course — zipped PDF.
+On a gnomonic chart this same loxodrome is an arc, while your shortest route (a great circle) ends up as a straight line.
+Hence, the gnomonic projection is particularly useful when sailing great circles – offshore and ocean distances – see celestial navigation course — zipped PDF.

 Organization of the chart: Marginalia